miguelmartens/cnpa-study-guide/README.md

 A portal greatly helps platform adoption because it reduces the learning curve.
 If a platform were only exposed via raw CLI and configs, some devs might struggle or stick to old ways.
 A polished portal invites them in.
 It's also a marketing tool internally – showcasing features and reliability of the platform.
 Some organizations treat their internal portal like a product with release notes, feature announcements, etc., which fosters engagement.

-From a CPNA perspective, knowing Backstage is a prime example is useful, but the key is understanding why a portal matters: it improves developer experience (DX).
+From a CNPA perspective, knowing Backstage is a prime example is useful, but the key is understanding why a portal matters: it improves developer experience (DX).

 We should mention that Backstage's mission is to be the "UX layer" for the infrastructure engineers, to give the best developer experience without needing to be experts in every tool (they compare it to Kubernetes for DX – providing a standard toolbox for the user experience layer of infrastructure).
 This encapsulates the rationale for portals.